Energy Performance of Buildings Directive 2024: BUILD UP

 As a continuation of its support to the Member States in implementing the EPBD, the European Commission launched the BUILD UP initiative in 2009.
 The initiative has been receiving funding under the framework of the Intelligent Energy Europe (IEE) Programme.
 The first BUILD UP (BUILD UP I) was launched in 2009 and closed in 2011 when BUILD UP II followed in 2012 and ran until 2014.
 BUILD UP III was running from January 2015 until December 2017.
-BUILD UP IV started early 2018.
+BUILD UP IV started in early 2018.

 The BUILD UP web portal aims to increase awareness and foster the market transformation towards Nearly Zero-Energy Buildings, catalysing and releasing Europe's collective intelligence for an effective implementation of energy saving measures in buildings, by connecting building professionals, including competent authorities.

 The portal includes databases of publications, news, events, software tools & blog posts.
 Since the start of BUILD UP II in 2009 the portal introduced added value content items namely as overview articles (allowing for users to read / download them on demand) and free participation webinars, providing an effective learning resource.

 The platform also incorporates the "BUILD UP Skills" webpage, an initiative launched in 2011 under the IEE programme to assist with the training and further education of craftsmen, on-site workers and systems installers of the building sector.
 BUILD UP hosts all BUILD UP Skills related information (EU Exchange Meetings, Technical Working Groups (TWGs), National pages and country factsheets, news, events and previous newsletters) under its separate section "Skills".